mad-godinez/GrubDash-Project/README.md

   ```
 ### Learning Objectives:
 1️⃣ use Express to build a RESTful API to store data for multiple resources with minimal code, applying your knowledge of REST and state management.
-2️⃣ develop the functionality for my API to create, read, update, and delete data for multiple resources, while also defining the routes, URL's, and middleware necessary to implement the API.
+2️⃣ develop the functionality for my API to create, read, update, and delete data for multiple resources, while also defining the routes, URLs, and middleware necessary to implement the API.
 In addition to the above,
   - Running tests from the command line
   - Using common middleware packages